-As an alternative purchasing method, the Statewide Procurement Division establishes Texas Multiple Award Schedule (TXMAS) contracts that have been developed from contracts awarded by the federal government or any other governmental entity of any state.
+As an alternative purchasing method, the Statewide Procurement Division establishes Texas Multiple Award Schedule (TXMAS) contracts that have been developed from contracts awarded by the federal government or other governmental entities.

-TXMAS contracts take advantage of the MFC pricing and under certain circumstances, an agency or local government entity may negotiate a lower price for the goods or services offered on a schedule contract.
-A "best value" purchase can be made by following the TXMAS purchasing procedures.
+TXMAS contracts take advantage of the MFC pricing and under certain circumstances, an agency or local governmental entity may negotiate a lower price for the goods or services offered on a TXMAS contract.
+A "best value" purchase must be made by following the TXMAS purchasing procedures.

-Consulting services contracts are no longer offered as part of the Comptroller's TXMAS program and any state agency or local governmental entity currently utilizing such services under TXMAS must procure them in accordance with Government Code Chap.
-2254.
+Consulting services contracts are no longer offered as part of the Comptroller's TXMAS program and any state agency or local governmental entity currently utilizing such services under TXMAS must procure them in accordance with Government Code, Chapter 2254.

-All orders must be placed through TxSmartBuy and offline orders are not allowed.
+Purchase Orders must be placed through the TxSmartBuy.com on-line ordering system.
+Offline orders are not allowed.

 Note: New TXMAS offer packets are currently being accepted through June 30, 2017.
 TXMAS will reopen for new offer packets on Sept.
 1, 2017.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.